 So… What setting is perfect for you?

-Setting style, or in other words, the overall design, really depends on the person.
-If you’re wondering what design your fiancée would like, read our tips on how to buy the right jewellery style for your partner.
+Setting style is all about the design.
+Therefore, it really depends on the wearer’s taste.
+If you’re wondering what design your fiance would like, read our tips on how to buy the right jewellery style for your partner.

-Setting type, or in other words, how the stone is attached to the ring, is both a practical and a style consideration.
+Setting type is largely a practical consideration.
 If you want lots of sparkle, go for a claw setting.
-If you want more luxury, add pave set diamonds on the band to add sparkle and brilliance.
-If she is very active or sporty, however, a rub over or channel setting are the smartest options because they protect the diamonds against knocks, wear and tear.
+If she is very active or sporty, a rub over or channel setting are the smartest options because they protect the diamonds against wear and tear.